-Students must complete 12 courses.
+Students must complete 12 courses over a maximum of 4 years.
 Ten of these are required for all students (counting Data Analysis, Qualitative Analysis, and Research Methodology as two courses each).
 Full-time study is defined as three courses per semester.
 Students may register for four courses in a semester, although this is considered an overload.
 Students must take at least two courses per semester unless they only need a single course to finish coursework.